Spockkk0225/MPMB_code/README.md

-# Code for computing Most Probable Maximum Weighted Butterflies
+### code for computing Most Probable Maximum Weighted Butterflies

 set the input file path in `Data.cpp` `LoadData()` function and directly run the code